bustle/bluestream/README.md

 - Pushes any non `undefined` return values

 `this.push()`
-- Can be pushed a promise
+- Can be pushed a promise, which will be resolved and then pushed as normal
-- Returns a promise
+- returns true or false like a normal stream's push

 This allows you to use it in some friendly ways.